johankraft/DevAlertDemoSTM32L475/README.md

 	sudo apt-get install libncurses5 libncursesw5
 	export PATH="/opt/arm-gnu-toolchain-13.3.rel1-x86_64-arm-none-eabi/bin:$PATH"

-    - Verify the GDB installation:
+1.4 Verify the GDB installation:

 	arm-none-eabi-gdb -v

-    - Copy the zdump-test folder from this repository to your WSL/Linux home folder, such that zdump.sh is found at ~/zdump-test/zdump.sh.
+1.5.
+Copy the zdump-test folder from this repository to your WSL/Linux home folder, such that zdump.sh is found at ~/zdump-test/zdump.sh.

-Using zdump.sh
+### 2. Using zdump.sh and making a Dispatcher file mapping

-The main script is zdump.sh, provided in the zdump-test folder.
-This script shows a summary report of the core dump, by running a set of gdb commands specified in gdb-commands.txt (edit these to tweak the report).
-It requires two arguments, arg 1 should be the ELF file (aws_demos.elf) and arg2 should be the core dump file (zcoredump.bin).
+The zdump.sh script, provided in the zdump-test folder, shows a summary report of the core dump.
+This by running a set of gdb commands specified in gdb-commands.txt.
+You may edit this file to tweak the report.

+The zdump.sh script requires two arguments:

+- Arg 1: the ELF file (aws_demos.elf, created by the STM32CubeIDE projecy build)

+- Arg 2: the core dump file (zcoredump.bin, included in the uploaded alerts)

 Internally, this script works by first starting coredump_gdbserver.py, that works as a GDB server for viewing core dumps.
 Then it starts the gdb client (arm-none-eabi-gdb) and connects to coredump_gdbserver.py.
 Finally it runs gdb-commands.txt as a command file.

-Follow the [DevAlert Getting Started Guide](https://percepio.com/devalert/gettingstarted/) unil you see a "zcoredump.bin" payload in the DevAlert dashboard.
+Follow the [DevAlert Getting Started Guide](https://percepio.com/devalert/gettingstarted/) using this STM32 project, with DEMO_CFG_USE_ZEPHYR_CORE_DUMP_FORMAT set to 1.

+After uploading an alert, you should see a "zcoredump.bin" payload in your DevAlert dashboard.
 Clicking the link will download the file using the Dispatcher tool.
-To make Dispatcher understand how to view the file, you need to create a File Mapping that calls zdump.sh.
+To make Dispatcher understand how to view the file, you need to create a File Mapping for this file type.
+This makes Dispatcher call zdump.sh and display the core dump report.

-Here is how to create a Dispatcher File Mapping for zdump.sh, assuming Dispatcher runs in Windows and zdump.sh in WSL:
+Here is how to create a Dispatcher File Mapping for zdump.sh:

 - Description: zcoredump (or what you prefer to call it)

 - Exact Filename: zcoredump.bin (hardcoded in the STM32 demo code)

-- Executable: C:\Program Files\WSL\wsl.exe (adjust this path to match your system)
+- Executable: C:\Program Files\WSL\wsl.exe (assuming WSL is used - adjust this path to match your system)

 - Startup folder: (empty)

-- Parameters: ~ zdump-test/zdump.sh elf-path '${file}' (elf-path should point to aws_demos.elf)
+- Parameters: ~ zdump-test/zdump.sh zdump-test/example-data/aws_demos.elf '${file}'

-Notes:
-- The ELF file (aws_demos.elf) is found in the STM32CubeIDE project build folder (Debug-Serial).
-Copy this manually if needed.
+Once the project has been compiled, you find aws_demos.elf in the STM32CubeIDE project build folder (Debug-Serial).
+Copy this to ~/zdump-test/example-data/aws_demos.elf, or adjust the path accordingly.
+If STM32CubeIDE is installed on Windows, you may access the ELF file from WSL using a path like /mnt/c/.../ProjectFolder/Debug-Serial/aws_demos.elf.

-- Updates are currently in progress to simplify the DevAlert host tools configuration.
+Updates are currently in progress to simplify the DevAlert host tools configuration.
 More information will follow when this is ready.

 ## ELF File Management